ssp1707/sarsa-learning/README.md

 ## RESULT:

-WThus to develop a Python program to find the optimal policy for the given RL environment using SARSA-Learning and compare the state values with the Monte Carlo method has been implemented successfully
+Thus to develop a Python program to find the optimal policy for the given RL environment using SARSA-Learning and compare the state values with the Monte Carlo method has been implemented successfully